mckayjones4/data_course_JONES/README.md

 This README file contains information about my uploaded assignments

-I am excited to learn R in this course.
+I am excited to learn more about R in this course.

 Yu-Ya is super helpful!